sahyung/refactory-id-test/README.md

     "trx_amount": "float",
     "trx_date_time": "date_time",
     "disc": "bool",
-    "disc_rate": "integer", // percentage of the discount for this transaction "disc_amount": "float", // how much discount for this transaction "payment_amout": "float", // amount needs to be paid }
+    "disc_rate": "integer | percentage of the discount for this transaction", "disc_amount": "float | how much discount for this transaction ", "payment_amout": "float | amount needs to be paid", }
 ```